jjennifer/jjennifer.github.io/_pages/teaching.md

 <details>
 <summary>Selected students' feedback</summary>
 <br>
-_"Joan's material was super organized and clear.
+*"Joan's material was super organized and clear.
 She explained things well and simply.
 She was very accommodating and made the section worth coming to.
-She wanted students to do well."_
+She wanted students to do well."*

-_"Very prepared and has lots of knowledge about the material!
-Going to the section was always very helpful for my learning and helped me to understand the material better."_
+*"Very prepared and has lots of knowledge about the material!
+Going to the section was always very helpful for my learning and helped me to understand the material better."*

-_"Joan prepares useful materials that review key points, presents questions for independent study, and allows questions.
-Joan also has a thorough knowledge of the subject."_
+*"Joan prepares useful materials that review key points, presents questions for independent study, and allows questions.
+Joan also has a thorough knowledge of the subject."*

-_"She is very knowledgeable in the subject, and her teaching was very clear.
-Her slides are always neat and informative.""_ -->
+*"She is very knowledgeable in the subject, and her teaching was very clear.
+Her slides are always neat and informative."*
 </details>

 ### Professional Service